sporestudio/dhcp-server/README.md

 ### Provisioning
 The provisoning will be done using the scripts localted in `scripts/` directory.
 There will be a general provision, to update repositories and packages, and a specific one for the server, where we will install the dhcp service and deploy our server configuration files.

+### Directives
+- DHCP Server:
+    - La primera tarjeta estará en la red privada solo-anfitrión 192.168.56.0/24 con la IP 192.168.56.10.
+La segunda tarjeta se configurará en una red interna 192.168.57.0/24 con IP 192.168.57.10.
+    - The first card will have an Internet connection so we can download the packages to configure the DHCP server. configure the DHCP server.
+The second one will be isolated from the rest of the equipment and we will be able to send the DHCP messages.
+    DHCP protocol messages.
+- Clients common directives:
+    - The ip addresses will be assigned by the dhcp server.
+    - They will be part of the internal network which is located at 192.168.57.0/24.
+- Client 2 directives:
+    - The DHCP server will always assign the ip address 192.168.57.4.
+    - It will have a lease time of 1 hour
+    - Client 2 DNS server will be 1.1.1.1.1.

 > [!WARNING]
 > This repository is under development, some functions may not work.